John Gould's publications

 In 1827, Gould’s expertise gained him a role at the Zoological Society of London as the museum’s first curator and preserver.
 This position gave Gould access to several of Europe’s leading naturalists and he was often among the first to see the exotic new collections of birds given to the society.

 The method Gould used to create his illustrations was lithography.
 This method was a lot simpler to learn than the ‘intaglio’ processes (engraving, etching, aquatint, and drypoint) which was used by Audubon.
-Besides, it was much cheap.
+Besides, it was much cheaper.

 Using special colored pencils, an illustration could be drawn directly onto a highly polished limestone block.
 It was almost as easy as drawing on paper.